codecreateworld321/Community-Search/README.md

 SCBRB* is SCBRB optimized with our pruning approaches, by modifying the code of "SCBRB.cpp" as follows.
 1. Function "CSSC_heu" in "SCBRB.cpp", is replaced by our heuristic algorithm (Algorithm 2, Functions "Findku" and "Heuristic" in "STExa.cpp").
 The computation of Algorithm 2 is based on degree rather than support, e.g., for the computations of "k*" and "score function".
 2. Add a check function in "BB_dom_ustar" of "SCBRB.cpp".
 The function terminates current branch if there is a vertex with its coreness in G no larger than "kl" in current branch, where "kl" in "SCBRB.cpp" denotes the maximum min-degree among each computed subgraph satisfying size constraint and including query vertex.

+If you have any questions, please contact me (haicheng_guo@126.com).